 Do you need car insurance for a teen with a learner’s permit in California?

 Yes.
-If your teenager wants to drive legally, they must have a valid car insurance policy before they hit the road.
-This rule applies even if they only have a learner’s permit.
+To drive legally, your teen must have a valid car insurance policy before hitting the road.
+This rule applies even if they only have a learner’s permit, although they’re typically covered under a parent’s existing policy.

 What is the best insurance for new drivers in California?